I'm still looking for the well, and I've misplaced some pages of the Q sheet.

 Sorry about that, folks.

-I should have been here organizing the program, but there were thousands of people out there who wanted to say hello, and I was being polite.
+I should have been here organizing the program, but there were thousands of people out there who wanted to say hello, and I was being polite, and I should have been organizing and prepping for this hour.

-Greetings, great to have you back, Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.
+Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

-We're in Los Angeles this week, but remember as long as I'm here, it doesn't really matter where here is.
+We're in Los Angeles this week, but remember, as long as I'm here, it doesn't really matter where here is.

-Candle-lit dinners with the flickering flames are an unrecognized source of indoor air pollution.
+From the Washington Times, candle-lit dinners with the flickering flames are an unrecognized source of indoor air pollution.

 Really?